-(8) This option vests in equal monthly installments over four years until November 1, 2022.
+(11) This option vests in equal monthly installments over four years until August 13, 2024.

-- (9) This option vests with respect to one-quarter of the shares of our Class A common stock underlying the option on the one-year anniversary of the vesting commencement date and the remaining three-quarters of the shares underlying the option vest in equal monthly installments over the subsequent three years until March 8, 2025 - (10) This option vested in full on September 4, 2015. - (11) This option vested in full on May 5, 2021. - (12) This option vests in equal monthly installments over four years until November 1, 2022. - (13) This option vests in equal monthly installments over four years until September 1, 2023. - (14) This option vests with respect to one-quarter of the shares of our Class A common stock underlying the option on the one-year anniversary of the vesting commencement date and the remaining three-quarters of the shares underlying the option vest in equal monthly installments over the subsequent three years until March 8, 2025. - (15) This option vests with respect to 20% of the shares of our Class A common stock underlying the option on the first anniversary of the date of grant and the remaining 80% of the shares underlying the option vest as to 1/60th of the total option shares on a monthly basis for four years until April 1, 2022. - (16) This option vests in equal monthly installments over four years until November 1, 2022. - (17) This option vests in equal monthly installments over four years until September 1, 2023. - (18) This option vests with respect to one-quarter of the shares of our Class A common stock underlying the option on the one-year anniversary of the vesting commencement date and the remaining three-quarters of the shares underlying the option vest in equal monthly installments over the subsequent three years until March 8, 2025. - (19) Ms. Reeves and Messrs.
-Prakash and Hughes did not hold any outstanding equity awards as of December 31, 2021.
+(12) This option vested in full on October 1, 2020.

+- (13) This option vested in full on October 1, 2021. - (14) This option vested in full on November 1, 2022. - (15) This option vests in equal monthly installments over four years until September 1, 2023. - (16) This option vests with respect to one-quarter of the shares of our Class A common stock underlying the option on the one-year anniversary of the vesting commencement date and the remaining three-quarters of the shares underlying the option vest in equal monthly installments over the subsequent three years until March 8, 2025. - Upon the amendment by the Board effective September 8, 2022 to remove the performance-based vesting conditions applicable to the awards, these RSUs vest with respect to one-quarter of the shares of our Class A common stock underlying the RSUs on the one-year anniversary of the vesting commencement date and the remaining three-quarters of the shares underlying the RSUs vest in equal monthly installments over the subsequent three years until March 8, 2025.